octobusjs/octobus/docs/1 - Intro.md

 export default ({ cost, impressions }) => impressions === 0 ?
 0 : cpm({ cost, impressions });
 ```

 He realizes there's more than that.
-The cost and impressions can't be negative numbers, while the impressions nr has to be a natural number.
+The cost and impressions can't be negative numbers, while the impressions number has to be a natural number.
 But... you already worked hard on replacing the initial cpm calls with your version where you guard for 0 impressions.

 Let's try to do some of that using octobus.js.